Wer-Wolf/Morse-Cache/README.md

 1. Hold the magnet over the magnetic switch (*reed contact*).

-2. When Morse sequence is displayed, remove magnet.
+2. When the Morse sequence is displayed, remove magnet.

 3. After the Morse sequence has finished, the device can be triggered again.